Batting style Right Handed

 Imran Tahir overview

 Mohammad Imran Tahir is a Pakistan-born South Africa cricketer.
 He is a spin bowler who hails from Lahore, Punjab, Pakistan and plays cricket for the South African cricket team.
-Tahir presently represents South Africa in T20 internationals while also playing for the Dolphins in South Africa, Multan Sultans in the Pakistan Super League, Guyana Amazon Warriors in the Caribbean Premier League, Chennai Super Kings in the IPL, and Surrey in the Vitality t20 Blast.
+Tahir presently represents South Africa in T20 internationals while also playing for the Dolphins in South Africa, Multan Sultans in the Pakistan Super League, Guyana Amazon Warriors in the Caribbean Premier League, CSK - Chennai in the IPL, and Surrey in the Vitality t20 Blast.

 He developed his skillset in Pakistan.
 He even went on to represent the Pakistan U-19 team and was also a part of the Pakistan A side on a few tours.
 However, he failed to make any progress to the International stage.
 Pakistan’s bench strength already had few quality spinners and Tahir never really got ample opportunities at the senior level to guarantee a selection.